Managing your pension in a time of uncertainty

 How are Pensions Managed?

-Many pensions are managed by ‘Active’ fund managers, which means they freely move in and out of different assets depending on factors including the economy.
-These same Active Managers hawkishly watched the economic issues around Brexit and positioned their investment portfolios accordingly.
-They could take advantage of short term market falls to buy assets more cheaply, then hold them with a view to selling when values have risen; with a view to making a gain for your pension fund.
+Many pensions are managed by ‘Active’ Fund Managers, which means they freely move in and out of different assets depending on factors including the economy.
+These same Active Managers watched the economic issues around Brexit and positioned their investment portfolios accordingly.
+They could take advantage of short term market falls to buy assets at better value, then hold them with a view to selling when values have risen and making a gain for your pension fund.

 ‘Passive’ or ‘Tracker’ funds within pensions, whilst popular because of their perceived lower cost, may be harder hit through these more volatile economic and market conditions.
 This is because they simply follow an index (such as the FTSE 100) and have no experienced fund manager making changes because of what’s going on in the world.